hakuhodo-technologies/scope-rl/README.md

 </p>
 </figcaption>

-More formal example implementations with RTBGym is available at [./examples/quickstart/rtb/](./examples/quickstart/rtb).
+More formal example implementations with RTBGym are available at [./examples/quickstart/rtb/](./examples/quickstart/rtb).
 Those with RecGym are also available at [./examples/quickstart/rec/](./examples/quickstart/rec).

 ### Advanced Off-Policy Evaluation